Proposed Building Viewed from Berkeley Square

 Have your say

-Come along to our drop-in public exhibition, online meeting or complete the online survey to share your feedback.
-Further information on the proposals will be uploaded to this website following our public consultation events.
+Come along to our online meeting to learn more about our updated proposals and the next steps in the planning process.
+Further information on the updated proposals will be uploaded to this website following the online event.

 Online